dkarunakaran/carnd-pid-control-term2-p3/README.md

 This is very basic controller in control theory and finding proportional, integral, and derivative componets using CTE to findout the control signal.

+Pseudocode to findout the steering value based PID controller algorithm:
 ```
 cte = robot.y
 diff_cte = cte - prev_cte